 Waste materials and debris

 If you have waste material or debris from the fire at your property, please contact the Council on 020 7361 3001 to make arrangements for them to collect it.
-The majority of debris in surrounding areas consists of charred foam insulation and this material is unlikely to present a risk to people’s physical health, however as a precaution, residents are advised not to handle any burnt material.
-Dust on windowsills or outside areas of homes can be safely removed by damp dusting or wiping with a wet cloth.
+The majority of debris in surrounding areas consists of charred foam insulation and this material is unlikely to present an immediate risk to people’s physical health, however as a precaution, residents are advised not to handle any burnt material.
+Dust on windowsills or outside areas of homes can be safely removed by damp dusting or wiping with a wet cloth whilst wearing gloves.

 Drinking water quality has not been impacted by the fire and tap water is safe to use as normal.
 Drinking water for the area around Grenfell Tower is supplied by Thames Water and the source of this water supply is not local to Kensington.
 Water run-off from the Grenfell Tower site would have entered the drainage and sewage system and would be processed as normal, so would not present a risk to physical health.